ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 * Message Received: Delivers received Message content to the application, based on a `Receive` action.
 To allow an application to limit the occurrence of such events, each call to `Receive` will be paired with a single `Receive` event.
 This can include an error if the `Receive` action cannot be satisfied, e.g., due to the Connection being closed.

 * Message Sent: Notifies the application of the status of its `Send` action.
-This might indicate a failure if the Message cannot be sent, or an indication that the Message has been processed by the Transport Services system.
+This might indicate a failure if the Message cannot be sent, or an indication that the Message has been processed by the Transport Services System.

 * Path Properties Changed: Notifies the application that a property of the Connection has changed that might influence how and where data is sent and/or received.